learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 #### for in

 A for-in loop allows you to iterate through an Object's keys.
 As part of the for-in loop, we declare a variable and provide an Object to iterate through.
-In the example below we're going to iterator through our coupons, storing each key in a variable we create as part of the loop called `code`.
+In the example below we're going to iterate through our coupons, storing each key in a variable we create as part of the loop called `code`.

 ```
 for (var code in coupons) {